Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 .. admonition:: You Should Know

-    Transforming DQN to DRQN, you need to do two things:
+    Navigating from DQN to DRQN, you need to:

-    - replacing the Q net's multi-layer perception(MLP) module with a recurrent module, e.g., GRU, LSTM.
+    - replace the deep Q net's multi-layer perception(MLP) module with a recurrent module, e.g., GRU, LSTM.
-    - storing the data in episode format. (while DQN has no such restriction)
+    - store the data in episode format. (while DQN has no such restriction)

     Other than these two, the whole pipeline is kept unchanged.